 Situations We Handle Most in Khordha

-Based on the hundreds of Section 133(6) Notice cases we've handled in Khordha and across India, the following scenarios are the most frequent triggers.
-Identifying your situation here helps clarify both what evidence you'll need to gather and what risks to manage:
+Based on hundreds of Section 133(6) Notice cases in Khordha and across India, the following scenarios are the most frequent triggers.
+Identifying your situation here clarifies what evidence you'll need and what risks to manage:

 - Bank receiving notice for account holder information